software-shinobi/activity-manager-dashboard-spring/readme.md

 You can add and delete stuff from a todo list.

-This is super next-level technology.
+This is super next-level tech.

 We can't let the [redacted] get their hands on this.

 ## Quick Start: Activity Manager Dashboard